 “Bear in mind the wonderful things you learn in schools are the work of many generations.
 All this is put in your hands as your inheritance in order that you may receive it, honor it, add to it, and one day faithfully hand it on to your children.”

-Create your estate plan so you will have control over your asset distribution to your loved ones during your lifetime.
+Create your estate plan so that you have control over your asset distribution to your loved ones during your lifetime.
 Aim for your plan to be as litigation-free as possible.
-Beneficiary designations are an important way to in distribute most of your assets effectively.
+Beneficiary designations are an essential way to distribute most of your assets quickly and effectively.

-Most of your assets can be easily transferred to your intended heirs quickly.
-You will avoid often painful and lengthy probate court procedures.
-Your will actually doesn’t control who inherits all of your assets.
-In reality, the majority of the average person’s assets are transferred by contract.
+You will avoid the often painful and lengthy probate court procedures.
+Your will doesn’t control who inherits all of your assets.
+In reality, the average person may transfer the majority of their assets by contract.

 Transferring Assets Outside Of Your Will Is More Efficient

-The advantages of contract transfer over the distribution of assets by a will are less time, cost and more privacy.
-Transfers to loved ones by a will could take 6 months-1 year if probate is not required.
+The advantages of contract transfer over the distribution of assets by a will are less time, cost, and privacy.
+Transfers to loved ones by a will could take six months to a year if there is no probate.
 If contested in court, the distribution could take longer.
 Even worse, your will would be made public through court documents.

-We will explain how to make proper beneficiary designations so that our intentions are carried out.
+We will explain how to make proper beneficiary designations to carry out your intentions. are carried out.

 A beneficiary is a person or organization designated to receive a benefit.
-You can and should also designate a contingent (or secondary) beneficiary.
-Sometimes the first named or primary beneficiary dies after the form was filled out.
-Most of you have seen one but here is an example of a form to select your beneficiaries for those who want to take a look.
+You can and should also select a contingent (or secondary) beneficiary.
+Sometimes the first-named or primary beneficiary dies after filling out the form.
+Most of you have seen one, but here is an example of a form to select your beneficiaries for those who want to take a look.

-Your nonprobate property are assets that are transferred to survivors by contract upon your death to your designated beneficiary.
+Your non-probate property is assets that are transferred to survivors by contract upon your death to your designated beneficiary.

 Check With A Professional On Legal And Tax Issues

-There may be legal and tax ramifications to be aware, especially your designated beneficiary is already receiving governmental benefits.
-Estate distributions to a beneficiary may require payment of an inheritance tax in certain states but not from the federal government.
+There may be legal and tax ramifications to be aware of, especially your designated beneficiary is already receiving governmental benefits.
+Estate distributions to a beneficiary may require an inheritance tax payment in certain states but not from the federal government.

 - 529 college savings plans